MahaboobJS/applications/README.md

 ### 🎯 What is this project?

-reBiz is a **Business Intelligence Platform** that helps companies analyze their data and make better decisions.
+rebiz is a **Business Intelligence Platform** that helps companies analyze their data and make better decisions.
 Think of it like a dashboard that shows charts, graphs, and reports about business performance.